Botanical Name: Emblica officinalis

 Amla is used in form of Fresh Amla Juice, Preserved Amla Juice, Amla Candy, Amla Churna, and Amla Fruit Pulp etc. Fresh Amla Juice, Fresh Amla Fruit Pulp and Amla Powder are good options to get all its therapeutic and nutritional benefits.

 Medicinal parts of Amla are fruits, seeds, flowers, leaves and bark.
-Fresh fruit pulp is used in different ayurvedic preparations.
+The fresh fruit pulp is used in different ayurvedic preparations.

 How to use: